p0ete/Numerai_GA/README.md

 ## How-to

-You need first to download "numerai_training_data.csv" and "numerai_tournament_data.csv" on the Numer.ai website.
+You need first to download "numerai_training_data.csv" and "numerai_tournament_data.csv" on the Numer.ai website and put both files into the "data" folder.

-(Optional) Augment the dataset:
-> python augment_dataset.py

 Run the Genetic algorithm:
-> python augment_dataset.py

-Clean the results folders:
-> python augment_dataset.py
+> python GA_optimization.py

 ## TODO List

-- Need to otimize "augment_dataset.py", beacause it takes really too much time !!!
 - Add comments in the code.
-- Include different NN optimizers in the parameters of the genetic algorithm.
+- Create a script to do the submission files.